Burn121212/Mutual-AId/README.md

 ---

-## 🌱 Success
+## 🌱 What Would Success Look Like?

-Mutual-AId will not succeed when thousands of people star this repository.
+Mutual-AId will not succeed simply because thousands of people star this repository.

 It will succeed when someone we have never met takes a **Digital Seed**, adapts it to another ecosystem, builds **Cabin-02**, discovers something we got wrong and shares that knowledge back.

-Then another community builds Cabin-03.
+Then someone else builds Cabin-03.

 Not identical.